-The Kentia palm (Howea forsteriana) is perhaps the most popular, it is simple to grow and will fit into most living rooms and is reasonably light tolerant.
-A good choice if you are thinking of a houseplant to give a palm as a gift.
-Please note, the plant height is the overall height and includes pot.
+The Kentia palm (Howea forsteriana) is perhaps the most popular of the species as it is simple to grow and will fit into most living spaces.
+Of all the indoor palms this one doesn’t need a great amount of light and is tolerant to lower temperatures, which makes it a perfect office plant as well.
+The Kentia palm is a lovely choice if you are thinking of giving a houseplant as a gift.
+Please note when ordering that the plant height is the overall height and includes the pot.

 Caryota Mitis (Fish Tail Palm)£100.00 Add to basket

 Cycas Revoluta (Sago Palm)£115.00–£330.00 Select options